owen-kellie-smith/reservation/README.md

 1. Add  wfLoadExtension( 'Reservation' );   to your LocalSettings.php.
 1. Go to the new Special page (check in the special pages for "Reservation").

-## How do I run the unit tests?

-Install phpunit and enter

-phpunit